Divorce Iranian Style: Blending religious and state law

 Beyond highlighting the differences in the rights of men and women in the court, the film also shows the complexities which occur as the Iranian state attempts to blend Sharia law and secular state law.
 Time and again the Muslim Qadi presiding over the cases will remind those before him of how Islam detests divorce and encourages them to reconcile.
 Even beyond his religious council, the documentary also shows the Qadi's willingness to impose Islamic punishment such as reminding one man he can receive 70 lashes for referring to his wife as a "loose woman" in public, but also reminds the wife she must provide four witnesses before such a punishment can be handed down.

 However, even while it is clear that Islamic law is used and imposed it the film also shows how the Iranian court is willing to combine secular state law as well.
 This is especially true in terms of the court issuing orders for medical tests to be performed to determine if facts presented in a case are true before rendering a verdict.
 It also clear that along with the religious elements which are in place, the Iranian court has a well established state run bureaucracy within the court.
 There are clear procedures in place and a litany of papers which must be filed with the correct departments with the proper signatures included.

 It is this blending of religious and state law which allows for the judges to have a great deal of leeway in making rulings and issuing mandates to those coming before the court.
 Often, before issuing any ruling or allowing the divorce to take place, the Qadi attempts to resolve the issue through arbitration and then decides himself if the arbitration was effective and if the couple should be able to reconcile.

 Legacy

 The title of the 2005 documentary Nose, Iranian Style is a homage to Divorce, Iranian Style.
+The title of the 2015 docu-Fictie Dance, Iranian Style is a homage to Divorce, Iranian Style.